-Explanation: Practical experience refers to the on-the-job execution of tasks that are relevant to the field of accountancy.
-The practical experience part of the qualifying process is intended to facilitate the development and direct application of professional knowledge; professional skills; and professional values, ethics, and attitudes.
-Ultimately, it is through practical experience that trainees will demonstrate their competence to perform the roles of professional accountants.
-Practical experience also refers to the ongoing experience of professional accountants in the accountancy field.
-Practical experience is sometimes referred to as "professional experience" and has the same meaning as that term.
+Practical experience Workplace activities that are relevant to developing competence.
+Explanation: The practical experience part of the learning and development process is intended to facilitate the development and direct application of professional knowledge; professional skills; and professional values, ethics, and attitudes.
 Pre-qualification The period before qualification as an individual member of an IFAC member body.
 Explanation: The term "pre-qualification" is usually associated with activities and requirements relating to the development of those who have not yet obtained a professional qualification.
+Process measure A process-based approach focuses on the design and delivery of learning and development, for example, a course curriculum that is regularly reviewed and updated.
+Explanation: Process measures are proxies for the competence developed.
 Professional Accountant A person who is a member of an IFAC member body.
-Professional Education that builds on general education and Accountancy Education imparts professional knowledge; professional skills; and professional values, ethics, and attitudes.
-It may or may not take place in an academic environment.
+Professional Accounting Education Education and training that builds on general education, and imparts (a) professional knowledge, (b) professional skills, and (c) professional values, ethics, and attitudes.
 Professional Knowledge Those topics that make up the subject of accountancy as well as other business disciplines that, together, constitute the essential body of knowledge for professional accountants.
 Professional skills The various types of abilities required to apply professional knowledge, and professional values, ethics, and attitudes appropriately and effectively in a professional context.

-Professional accountants are required to possess a range of skills, including technical and functional skills, organizational and business management skills, personal skills, interpersonal and communication skills, a variety of intellectual skills, and skills in forming professional judgments.
+Explanation: Professional accountants are required to possess a range of skills, including technical and functional skills, organizational and business management skills, personal skills, interpersonal and communication skills, a variety of intellectual skills, and skills in forming professional judgments.

-Professional values, ethics and attitudes The professional behavior and characteristics that identify professional accountants\ as members of a profession.
-They include the principles of conduct (i.e., ethical principles) generally associated with, and considered essential in defining the distinctive characteristics of, professional behavior.
+Professional values, ethics and attitudesThe professional behavior and characteristics that identify professional accountants as members of a profession.
+They include the principles of conduct (i.e., ethical principles) generally associated with and considered essential in defining the distinctive characteristics of, professional behavior.